Sorooshi/SEFNACs_SEFNACn/README.md

-For more information on how to call our algorithm "SEANACs" or "SEFNACn" one can refer to any the demo jupyter notebooks "Demo_clustering_results_Lawyers".
+For more information on how to call our algorithm "SEANACs" or "SEFNACn" one can refer to the demo jupyter notebooks "Demo_clustering_results_Lawyers".

-Also this algorithm can be run through the terminal by calling: python SEANACs.py/SEFNACn --Name="name of dataset" --PreProcessing="z-m" --Run=1
+Also these algorithm can be run through the terminal by calling:

+        python SEANACs.py/SEFNACn.py --Name="name of dataset in data dir" --PreProcessing="z-m" --Run=1

   Note that the above method for calling our proposed algorithms requires the dataset to in .pickle format as it provided in data directory.